beingbtn/backend/README.md

-this project is a joke and the login system is very unsecure: do not use this code
+this project contains a very bad login system

+it is very insecure

+DO NOT USE THIS CODE

+THIS PROJECT IS FOR A JOKE